Lee County Literacy Council Inc

 Learn to Read and Succeed

-An Augustine Literacy Project® (ALP) child qualifying for services must be low income receiving deduced or free lunches at school or other Social Services such as Medicaid, WIC or subsidized housing.
+An Augustine Literacy Project® (ALP) child qualifying for services must be low income receiving reduced or free lunches at school or other Social Services such as Medicaid, WIC or subsidized housing.

 Serving School Age Children